 World Confectionery Conference Brussels 2022: event review

-Myrthe de Beukelaar, of Innova Market Insights, was among the speakers at the World Confectionery Conference in Brussels.
+Myrthe de Beukelaar, of Innova Market Insights, was among the speakers at the World Confectionery Conference in Brussels for our 2022 event.
 Pic: Cedric Puisney

 This year’s World Confectionery Conference was successfully held in Brussels, Belgium, covering a broad spectrum of